 Son of a biscuit, for everyone’s safety I will cover the safety first to avoid the most common cryptocurrency scams.

-Afraid of cryprocurrency scams? ε=ε=(っ*´□`)っ Well, cryptocurrencies are a bit more for techy guys and yep complicated.
-New users are baffled on how cryptocurrency works, which makes them an ideal target for scammers and bad dudes.
+Afraid of cryptocurrency scams? ε=ε=(っ*´□`)っ Well, cryptocurrencies are a bit more for techy guys and yep complicated.
+New users are baffled on how cryptocurrency works, which makes them an ideal target for cybercriminals, scammers, and bad dudes.

 Be that as it may, with a tad of skill, sound judgement and some (*spoiler alert) common sense, you can do a lot to protect yourself against these cryptocurrency scams. (๑•̀ㅂ•́)و✧